Omar Ali Saifuddien III: Constitutional journey of Brunei

 Omar Ali Saifuddien formed a royal commission to get feedback from locals in various regions, which was the first step towards drafting a written constitution for Brunei.
-The commission, which had seven appointed members and was called the Tujuh Serangkai.
+The commission had seven appointed members and was called the Tujuh Serangkai.
 It was tasked with gathering public feedback, creating a report, and offering Omar Ali Saifuddien advice on creating district councils, reorganising the State Council, and creating the Constitution.
 The Tujuh Serangkai created a report detailing the public's support for Omar Ali Saifuddien's constitutional goals after touring all districts of Brunei.
-Under his direction, Brunei's constitution was drafted based on their findings, and on 23 March 1954, the Tujuh Serangkai presented a 50-page report to him.
+Under his direction, Brunei's constitution was drafted, and on 23 March 1954, the Tujuh Serangkai presented a 50-page report to him.

-The first draft of Brunei's constitution, prepared by Abell and his colleagues, protected Brunei's sovereignty and aligned with the objectives of the constitutional committee.
+The first draft of Brunei's constitution, prepared by Abell and his colleagues aligned with the objectives of the constitutional committee.
 Abell, the Sultan, and his two wazirs, Pengiran Muda Hashim and Pengiran Anak Mohamed Alam, met with British Resident John Orman Gilbert from 16 to 17 December 1954 at Istana Darul Hana.
 These negotiations led to minor amendments, which were submitted to the Colonial Office and unanimously accepted.
 District Advisory Councils were subsequently established in each of the four districts in 1955.
 By mid-1955, Omar Ali Saifuddien's insistence on securing positions for his wazirs in the Legislative Council (LegCo) and Executive Council complicated the constitutional drafting process and disrupted British plans for parliamentary reorganisation.

 In 1956, the Brunei People's Party (PRB), led by A. M. Azahari, gained popularity for supporting Omar Ali Saifuddien's role as a constitutional monarch while advocating independence through constitutional means.
 Although the Colonial authorities endorsed some of the PRB's goals, they deemed its demands for equal pay, worker welfare, ministerial governance, and public elections too extreme.
 Omar Ali Saifuddien's firm resistance to British proposals to limit his powers and turn him into a constitutional monarch strengthened his resolve to maintain local control, leading to major revisions and deletions in the draft constitution.

 In 1957, Omar Ali Saifuddien sent a team to London to negotiate the constitution with the British government.
 The principal focus of the negotiations was the Rang Undang-Undang Perlembagaan Negeri Brunei (Brunei State Constitution Bill), drafted by Panglima Bukit Gantang in Brunei House, Singapore.
 Although Azahari attempted to communicate with British officials, Omar Ali Saifuddien's opposition meant that the PRB's recommendations were not considered.